openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

 Problem description
 ===================

-In an effort to make this hostable long term scalable we need a way to manage a queue of tests that run on a distributed infrastructure.
+In an effort to make this hostable long term and scalable, we need a way to manage a queue of tests that run on a distributed infrastructure.
 For that I like gearman.

 This covers the Public cloud vendor official testing use case.